Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for oil and gas globally is estimated to be in the trillions of dollars annually.
-Imperial Oil is positioned to capture a portion of the Canadian market and exports.
+The global oil and gas market is estimated to be in the trillions of dollars.
+Imperial Oil, focused primarily on the Canadian market, captures a significant portion of the Canadian market, but a smaller fraction of the global TAM.

 Upturn SWOT Analysis